syncfusion-content/install-docs/Common/FAQ/How-to-remove-the-licensing-error-that-pops-up-each-time-the-application-is-run.md

 When your project has been referred with Syncfusion version assemblies from v8.2 to 13.1, follow the given steps to resolve the licensing error.

 Syncfusion removed run-time licensing, for all Essential Studio products, from the version 8.2.0.x.
-So it is not required to embed the license.licx file in your project.
+So, it is not required to embed the license.licx file in your project.
 Remove the license.licx file from the project, when it has already been added.

 The following steps are provided to resolve the licensing issues for the Syncfusion versions from **8.2 to 13.1:**